BhathikaGimhan/React-Frame-Motion/README.md

   yarn eject
   ```

+## Key Features

+- **React.js**: Utilize the power of React for building interactive user interfaces.
+- **Framer Motion**: Add captivating animations and transitions to your portfolio.
+- **Responsive Design**: Ensure your portfolio looks great on all screen sizes and devices.
+- **Customizable**: Easily customize and tailor your portfolio to showcase your unique skills and projects.

 ## Dependencies

 Here are some of the key dependencies used in this project:

-- [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
+- [React](https://reactjs.org/): A JavaScript library for building user interfaces.
-- [Framer Motion](https://www.framer.com/motion/) - A popular animation library for React.
+- [Framer Motion](https://www.framer.com/motion/): A popular animation library for React.
-- [React Router](https://reactrouter.com/) - Declarative routing for React.
-- [React Icons](https://react-icons.github.io/react-icons/) - A set of high-quality icons for React applications.
+- [React Icons](https://react-icons.github.io/react-icons/): A set of high-quality icons for React applications.
-- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for building custom designs.

-Make sure to explore and utilize these dependencies to create a stunning web application.
+Explore and utilize these dependencies to enhance your portfolio.

+## Contributing

+Contributions and improvements to this portfolio project are welcome!
+If you have suggestions or would like to contribute, feel free to fork this repository and submit pull requests.

 ## License